 This peanut powder can even be relished with plain rice and a dollop of ghee or with yogurt rice.
-A spoonful of this podi along with the south Indian breakfast greatly contributes to the protein requirement for growing kids as well for adults too.
+A spoonful of this podi along with the South Indian breakfast greatly contributes to the protein requirement for growing kids as well for adults too.

-This is the podi which is made in my mom’s home.
+This is the peanut powder /podi which is made in my mom’s home.
 Peanuts form the base of this and fried gram is used to prevent the oil oozing out from the peanut mix while pounding it.

-Variations: if you like you can also use sesame seeds, desiccated coconut or flax seeds and reduce the same amount of peanuts from the ingredients mentioned below
+Variations: if you like you can also use sesame seeds, desiccated coconut or flax seeds and reduce the same amount of peanuts from the ingredients mentioned below.

 This peanut powder can also be used to make podi idli.